 Then all of a sudden, there it was again – the frightened little girl crying, “Come back!”

 Ren felt a tug on his outstretched hand as the image was torn aside.
 He fought to get it back.
 He would see more.
 He’d find the map later.
-He pushed again but felt an inky black numbness rush up his arm into his head and latch onto a fear he constantly tamped down – the fear that was the little boy who struggled to gain understanding, acceptance, and love.
+He pushed again but felt an inky black numbness rush up his arm into his head to latch onto a painful memory that was always bubbling just beneath the surface.

 “You!” he heard her growl in accusation.
-“You’re afraid…that you’ll never be as strong as Darth Vader!”
+She’d seen his memory.“You’re afraid…that you’ll never be as strong as Darth Vader!”

 The shock of her probe sent him off balance, although outwardly he looked little more than confused.
-No one save Snoke had ever probed his mind.
+No one except Supreme Leader Snoke had ever probed his mind.
 He released his grip on her at once and stood breathing hard for a moment, regarding her with wide eyes.

 Then he turned and fled the room.